Are you an employer in the NWT and need help filling job vacancies? We can help.

 The person you’re hoping to nominate must already have a Canadian work permit to qualify for any of the program categories.
 Please note that we do offer a work permit support letter, only in exceptional circumstances.

-If you are applying under the Critical Impact Worker category, your candidate must work with you full-time for at least six months before you can apply.
+If you are applying under the Entry Level/Semi-Skilled Occupations category, your candidate must work with you full-time for at least six months before you can apply.
 The Skilled Worker and Express Entry categories don’t have minimum time requirements for employment with you, but the candidate must have at least one year of experience in the occupation before you can apply to the program.

 You usually can’t apply to nominate a foreign national living outside of Canada.
 In exceptional circumstances and depending on your business case and operational circumstances, we may consider assessing the file of a Skilled Worker living outside of Canada but you will need to consult with us before submitting an application.